-Engaging with community groups building relationships and with organizations within the community could identify perspective help employees.
+Engaging with community groups building relationships and with organizations within the community perspective could help identify employees.
 Since front of house staff require only minimal training, diversifying this group of employees could be relatively straight forward.
 Having employees with language skills in Mandarin or Cantonese would also be an asset.